2022 WSBLE Draft EIS

 In July 2022, the Sound Transit Board directed the project team to complete additional further studies.
 Staff held community workshops, open houses, stakeholder meetings and surveys between September 2022 and January 2023.

-For an overview of the further studies conducted for both extensions and the results, read the Further Studies Executive Summary and reports or the Further Studies Engagement Summary.
-Descriptions and key findings for each further study are included below by segment.
+For an overview of the further studies results, read the Further Studies Executive Summary and reports or the Further Studies Engagement Summary.
+Descriptions and key findings are included below by segment.

 Chinatown-International District (CID) Downtown Interbay/Ballard